 Finally, built-in WiFi (as the name suggests) makes setting up OctoPrint a breeze.
 In fact, there is no setup because a print server is built in.
 (Finally!)
 And only $169 stands between you and buttery-smooth, wireless 3D printing.

-For the uninitiated, the gist is that the Revolve will be on the bleeding edge of the market when it’s released.
+For the uninitiated, the gist is that the Revolve will be a pretty solid performer when it’s released.
 That’s mainly thanks to the stunning central hardware, which happens to be a whopping 1-GHz processor, more than 8x faster than the standard 32-bit chips we’re used to!
 Such power enables the Revolve to run a fully-fledged version of Linux on-board.

 Another reason this controller might be successful is its easy integration with LCD screens, specifically the Manga Screen.
 This multitouch, full-color plug-and-play display integrates seamlessly with the Revolve, which is only right since they’re both made by the same company.

-Surprisingly, the price is not against you this time.
-According to an interview at Midwest RepRap Festival 2018, the company is trying to bring down the cost of the Revolve to around $110, which is why it’s not available for purchase yet.
-If they succeed, we’ll be making some really interesting machines with this 3D printer controller board.
+In an interview at Midwest RepRap Festival 2018, a stakeholder divulged that they are trying to bring down the cost of the Revolve to around $110, which is why it’s not available for purchase yet, even in early 2019.
+If they succeed, though we’ll be making some really interesting machines with this 3D printer controller board.
 Anyone up for a multi-process fabricator that can CNC while 3D printing?

 Okay, so controller boards can get pretty extreme, as we’ve already seen.
 But what if you just need a good old-fashioned 8-bit board?
 If that’s the case, you should take a look at the Azteeg X3 Pro.
 Why?
 High current capabilities, dual heatbed MOSFETs, and compatibility with Marlin, Repetier, and other firmware designed for the older 8-bit boards.
 Plus, the X3 Pro supports up to five extruders, just in case you need either extruder redundancy, multiple colors and materials, or both at the same time.